Related articles

 In a driving test, drivers automatically fail if they commit certain mistakes, like not obeying stop signs, ignoring pedestrians in a crosswalk, or crashing into another car.
 The idea is to warn new drivers: avoid these mistakes at all costs to not harm anyone around you (and pass the test so you can go out for a ride)!

 In customer service quality assurance (QA) reviews, auto-fail questions are designed to have a similar effect.
-Auto-fail questions incentivize agents to avoid certain customer service errors at all costs if they wish to get a good grade on customer interactions.
+An auto-fail feature has multiple questions that incentivize agents to avoid certain customer service errors at all costs if they wish to get a good grade on customer interactions.
 It also catches and lets teams put a stop to the most egregious customer interaction mistakes in order to protect a company’s reputation and revenue.

 Auto-fail is a type of question in a quality assurance scorecard used to highlight areas of a company’s customer service that simply cannot be compromised, like compliance with security protocols.
 If an agent gets zero points for an auto-fail question, they automatically get an overall “Fail” grade for that particular customer service interaction.
 It plays a key role in making sure agents understand rules and protocols that absolutely have to be followed - they aren't bonus questions that get tacked onto a scorecard just for fun.